mfkiwl/ORCs/ORC_R32IMAZicsr/README.md

 ## 2 Design

-The ORC_R32I uses a Harvard architecture, separating the interface used to access the instructions from the interface used to access external devices.
+The ORC_R32IMAZicsr uses a Harvard architecture, separating the interface used to access the instructions from the interface used to access external devices.
 The general purpose register are implemented in single port BRAMs.
 In order to access the rs1 and rs2 simultaneously to copies of the general purpose register are created.

 |      ![Top_Level](top_level.png)
 | :------------------------------------:
 | Figure 1 : Top Level Diagram

+### 2.1 HART Core

 The Program Counter process fetches the instructions by asserting the instruction interface strobe signal, thus validating the address signal and waits for the acknowledge to be asserted in response which validates the data signal.